vedangj044/blog.drogue.io/content/2020-08-11-rust-embedded-layer-cake.md

 from `embedded-hal` and can be handed off to an actual device driver that is written purely from the point-of-view of `embedded-hal`.

-The device driver doesn't need to know which vendors silicon I'm using, just that there's now an object that can be written to and read from.
+The device driver doesn't need to know which vendor's silicon I'm using, just that there's now an object that can be written to and read from.

 # Finally...